 That was his motive, to figuratively cause the death of the Bat-family by breaking their trust in each other.

 In the crossover between Spider-Man and Batman, we learn that Carnage is a massive fanboy towards The Joker.
-However, that all goes down the pot when Carnage grows tired of Joker's theatrics and the Joker just absolutely hates Carnage's idea of murdering people.
+However, that all goes down the pot when Carnage grows tired of Joker's theatrics and the Joker just absolutely hates Carnage's idea of randomly murdering people without any form of comedy.

 In the Tamers Forever Series, this happens to Takeru in the eyes of the Tamers once they find out he plans to allow Takato to die in order to prevent Daemon from aquiring the power of God.